frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 The apostles found refuge in her company, particularly when all had turned dark and meaningless after the death of Christ on the Cross.

-When they returned from placing the Body of Jesus in the sepulcher, at a time when families in Jerusalem were getting ready to celebrate the Paschal feast, the apostles, who had fled numb with shock and disoriented, turned almost automatically to Mary\'s house.
+When they returned from placing the Body of Jesus in the sepulcher, at a time when families in Jerusalem were getting ready to celebrate the Paschal feast, the apostles, who had fled numb with shock and disoriented, turned almost automatically to Mary's house.

 From then on she has never ceased to comfort those who are oppressed by sorrow, loneliness, or suffering.